 THE CULTURAL HERITAGE EXPERIMENT

 Archives everywhere conserve objects of cultural heritage for future generations, but archives are often endangered and forgotten.
 Do not forget, engage!
 Explore how archives connect us with our past and future through the OI's Cultural Heritage Experiment.
-The CHE will loan archival objects to undergraduates for the 2019-2020 academic year.
+The CHE has loaned archival objects to undergraduates for an academic year since 2018.
 Your object will allow you to engage with the archive, interact with the past, and imagine new contexts.
 Join us!
 In 2020-2021, the CHE has gone virtual and participating students have contributed their own objects and received digital copies of items in the archive.